GalKJ/d0g3bl2/README.md

 # Welcome 😁

-Hi :wave: My name is Gal (they/them), welcome to my profile :smile:
+Hi :wave: My name is Gal (they/them) and I'm a 🌱 sapling software developer

+ :smile:

 ---